Nithin-kasturi/Book_store/README.md

 # Book Store

-Welcome to the Bookstore, a web application built with modern technologies to provide a seamless experience for browsing, searching, and purchasing books.
+Welcome to the Bookstore, a web application built with modern technologies to provide a seamless experience for browsing, and purchasing books.

 ## Installation